concepticon/norare-data/README.md

 A detailed description of how to add a new data set to NoRaRe:

 Tjuka, Annika.
-“Adding data sets to NoRaRe: A guide for beginners,” in Computer-Assisted Language Comparison in Practice, 11/08/2021, https://calc.hypotheses.org/2890.
+“Adding data sets to NoRaRe: A guide for beginners,” in _Computer-Assisted Language Comparison in Practice_, 11/08/2021, https://calc.hypotheses.org/2890.

 ### Create a map.py file